akmacduff/akmacduff.github.io/_posts/2016-03-30-blog-march.markdown

 ---
 layout:     post
 title:      "Are you trying to squeeze more into an already full life?"
+subtitle:   "Have you ever noticed that so many things that could improve your life involve adding ... more?"
 date:       2016-03-30 15:00:00
 author:     "Alison Macduff"
 ---

-Blog  March 25th 2016

 _Are you trying to squeeze more into an already full life?_

-Have you ever noticed that so many things that could improve your life involve adding __more?
-For example:__
+Have you ever noticed that so many things that could improve your life involve adding ... __more?__

+__For example:__

 - __more__ time in the gym/with the kids/meditating/jogging
 - __more__ information about getting fit/healthy eating/how to succeed
 - __more__ attention to your loved ones/the present moment
 - __more__ action around career goals/marketing yourself/searching for The One.

 However, in my experience, trying to put more into a cup which is already full just results in overflow.
 In our lives that can feel like overwhelm - resulting in less sleep, poor health, low self esteem, guilt and even shame.